ghaith96/Tawjihi-backend-server/README.md

-# Tawjihi
+# Tawjihi Backend Server
-full stack project (api+android) for Palestinian Tawjihi marks search since 2005
+The RESTful API to be utilized by the Android Tawjihi Application